 Kindergarten to Fifth Grade

 Students created a variety of two and three-dimensional STEAM projects which often corresponded with their classroom science and social studies units.
 I wrote the curriculum for the Maker Space which was offered for the first time to K-5.
-The goal of this hands on learning was to expose students to a variety of challenging problems and for students to work individually as well as collaboratively with others and to understand the connection that science, technology, engineering, art and math have to each other.
+The goal of this hands on learning was to expose students to a variety of challenging problems and for students to work individually as well as collaboratively and to understand the connection that science, technology, engineering, art and math have to each other.
 Elementary units included: Bioengineering, Energy, Color, Building Stable Structures, Insects, The Ocean, The Solar System, Nature, Native American Design and Architecture.

 My Middle School Students Work at the Busan International Foreign School

 In a semester long course students learned the design process and kept track of each step in their sketchbooks.
-Projects included the design of personal logos, package design, 3D keychains created in Tinkercad and printed on our 3D printers, character design (and a corresponding poster, book cover, paper collage, comic strip and stuffie), mask design, digital poster designs and a fully functional cardboard arcade.
+Projects included the design of personal logos, package design, 3D keychains created in Tinkercad and printed on our 3D printers, character design (and a corresponding poster, book cover, paper collage, comic strip and stuffie), mask design, digital poster design and a fully functional cardboard arcade.

 My High School Students Work at Busan International Foreign School